 - fresh air

 - real rocks experience

-- road trip – travel (I love to travel and road trip)
+- road trips – travel (I love to travel and road trips)

 Disadvantage Outdoor Climbing